 Texas Payday Loan Laws and Rules

 Most states have strict regulations governing interest rates, loan length, and extensions.
 In contrast, Texas has taken a hands-off approach.
 As it stands now, the maximum time a payday loan can last is six months or one month for each multiple of $20 over $100.
 Additionally, no payday lender can charge a start-up cost of no more than one-tenth of the amount borrowed.
 It should be noted that a start-up cost can not be deemed subject to interest charges.
 Some cities like Dallas and Houston have mandates regulating Texas payday loans and other short-term loans.

-There were attempts to regulate the industry a few years back.
-At that time the Texas Legislature attempted to pass laws that would cap interest rates and limit the times a lender could roll over a loan.
+There were attempts to regulate the Texas payday lending industry a few years back.
+At that time, the State Legislature attempted to pass laws that would cap interest rates and limit the times a lender could roll over a loan.
 These regulations didn’t make it very far.
-With that being said, many consumer advocates hope these regulations are updated and passed some time in the future, but at this point, it’s tough to tell.
-Dallas and Houston have some new ordinances they’re hoping to roll-out soon as well.
-Texas has always had a pro-business mindset and it seems that will continue for the time being.
-As an example there are currently numerous active lenders of Texas payday loans and installment loans It may be prudent for Texas to adopt some type of interest rate caps in order to better protect their consumers.
-There’s no need to eliminate payday or installment loans like some states have already done.
-These types of short term loans have a need in society but only if issued to the right person under the correct circumstances.
+With that, many consumer advocates hope these regulations will be updated and passed soon, but at this point, it’s tough to tell.
+Many local cities have new ordinances they’re hoping to roll out soon.
+Texas has always had a pro-business mindset, and it seems that will continue for the time being.
+For example, some new companies want to provide daily Texas payday loans to borrowers.